-The accompanying basic financial statements of the Livingston Parish Fire Protection District No. 8 have been prepared in conformity with governmental accounting principles generally accepted in the United States of America.
+The accompanying basic financial statements of the Livingston Parish Fire Protection District No. 9 have been prepared in conformity with governmental accounting principles generally accepted in the United States of America.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
 These financial statements are presented in accordance with GASB Statement No. 34, Basic Financial Statements, Management's Discussion and Analysis, for State and Local Governments, as amended.
 Statement No. 34 established standards for financial reporting, with presentation requirements originally including a statement of net position (or balance sheet), and a statement of activities.
-The definition and composition of these statements, as originally defined in GASB Statement No. 34, are as amended by GASB Statement No. 33, Accounting and Financially Reporting for Nonexhange Transactions, that requires capital contributions to the District to be presented as a change in net position.
+The definition and composition of these statements, as originally defined in GASB Statement No. 34, are as amended by GASB Statements included in the following paragraphs.
+The District has also adopted the provisions of GASB Statement No. 33, Accounting and Financially Reporting for Nonexhange Transactions, that requires capital contributions to the District to be presented as a change in net position.
 Management has elected to omit the management's discussion and analysis.

 GASB Statement No. 63, Financially Reporting of Deferred Outflows, Deferred Inflows of Resources, and Net Position, effective for financial statement periods ending after December 15, 2012, provides guidance for reporting deferred outflows of resources, deferred inflows of resources, and net position in a statement of financial position and related disclosures.
-Concepts Statement No. 4, Elements of Financial Statements, introduced and defined Deferred Outflows of Resources as a consumption of net position by the government that is applicable to a future reporting period, and Deferred Inflows of Resources as an acquisition of net position by the government that is applicable to a future reporting period, and Deferred Inflows of Resources as an acquisition of net position by the government that is applicable to a future reporting period.
+Concepts Statement No. 4, Elements of Financial Statements, introduced and defined Deferred Outflows of Resources as a consumption of net position by the government that is applicable to a future reporting period, and Deferred Inflows of Resources as an acquisition of net position by the government that is applicable to a future reporting period, respectively.

-period, respectively.
 Previous financial reporting standards do not include guidance for reporting those financial statement elements, which are distinct from assets and liabilities.
 GASB Concepts Statement 4 identifies net position as the residual of all other elements presented in a statement of financial position.

 This statement amends the net asset reporting requirements in Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, and other pronouncements by incorporating deferred outflows of resources and deferred inflows of resources into the definitions of the required components of the residual measure and by renaming that measure as net position, rather than net assets.
-The definition and reporting of net position is further described in Note 1J-Net Position and Fund Balance.
+The definition and reporting of net position is further described in Note $II-Net\ Position\ and\ Fund\ Balance$.